RebeccaML/Blog/README.md

 -Add custom error pages.

--Add categories to posts.
+-Add tags to posts.

--Add search to posts.
+-Add search to posts (search by tag or title)

 -Add resources page.
 This will probably be another Django app.
 It will be a list of links to sites that teach you programming/web design stuff.
     Each link will have a brief description and a category which will be used in a search function.

 -Add contact page.
 Probably just a form that sends to my email.
+Maybe a link to my resume.

 -Create a proper home page.
 Will display posts but have an intro section above.
 Then there'll be a new navigation link for 'Blog' which goes to the posts.

 -Add some kind of 'I'm not a robot' authentication in order to post a comment.
-Currently I have to approve comments before they are displayed which is not ideal.
+Currently I have to approve comments before they are displayed which is not ideal, but it's also not ideal to have spam.